AdobeDocs/experience-manager-learn.en/help/cloud-service/apis/overview.md

 Before accessing Adobe APIs, it's essential to understand these key concepts:

 - **[Adobe Developer Console](https://developer.adobe.com/)**: The developer hub for accessing Adobe APIs, SDKs, real-time events, serverless functions, and more.
-Note that this is different from the _AEM_ Developer Console, which is used for debugging AEM applications.
+Note that it is different from the _AEM_ Developer Console, which is used for debugging AEM applications.

 - **[Adobe Developer Console Project](https://developer.adobe.com/developer-console/docs/guides/projects/)**: Central place for managing API integrations, events, and runtime functions.
 Here, you configure APIs, set authentication, and generate required credentials.